airzhang23/cloud-manager-automation-samples/ansible/BreakVolumeDR/README.md

 	  - refToken: Go to https://services.cloud.netapp.com/refresh-token
 		Generate refresh token for CloudManager ( You need to have a Cloud Central Account )
 	  - occm_ip: IP of the OCCM
-	  - weNameWorking Enviorment that contain destination volume (DR)
+	  - weName: Working Enviorment that contain destination volume (DR)
 	  - occmEnv: Cloud Service (aws/azure/gcp)
 	  - destVolName: Name of the volume that need to be break